 If you are prepared to shell-out more for replacing those hardwood floors, the cost depends on the total area of the project.
 The average cost of replacing hardwood floors would be around $4,500 to $30,000 for a 1500 square feet place of wood flooring.
 This mainly depends on the type of hardwood such as exotic ones which are considered the best in the industry.
 These are cabreuva and tigerwood which can cost over $20 for every square foot.

-Middle tier types such as maple or birch may cost from around $8-$15 per square foot and the cheaper ones include cherry, oak or pine cost around $3-$10 for every square foot.
+Middle tier types such as maple may cost from around $8-$15 per square foot and the cheaper ones include cherry, oak or pine cost around $3-$10 for every square foot.
 Given these costs, you may now check with the total area to install the wood floor of choice.
 This will also depend on the design and layout of the floors inside the home.
 Another thing to consider is the appropriate type of wood floor to the temperature changes in your location.
 There are some varieties which may crack and damage after a couple of years.
 Thus, it is always best to have professionals to examine your area before purchasing the new wood floors.

 Cost of Refinishing Hardwood Floors